aaronpowell/aaronpowell.github.io/src/documents/posts/2010-06-28-dynamic-dictionaries-with-csharp-4.md

---- cson
+---
   title: "Dynamic Dictionaries with C# 4.0"
   metaTitle: "Dynamic Dictionaries with C# 4.0"
   description: "Using the C# dynamic features to make it easier to work with Dictionary objects"
   revised: "2010-07-27"
   date: "2010-06-28"
-tags: ["c#",".net","dynamic","umbraco"]
+  tags:
+    - "c#"
+    - ".net"
+    - "dynamic"
+    - "umbraco"
   migrated: "true"
-urls: ["/dynamic-dictionaries-with-csharp-4"]
+  urls:
+    - "/dynamic-dictionaries-with-csharp-4"
-summary: """
+  summary: ""

-"""
 ---
 Have you ever been working with the `Dictionary<TKey, TValue>` object in .NET and just wanted to find some way in which you can do this: